gruunday/Algorithms/cheatsheet.md

 [|3, 6, 7, 10, 12, 13|] # The 10 is moved to its correct postion and the list is not sorted
 ```
+* Best case for insertion sort is that they are all in order
+* This then means that insertion sort has a linear run time O(n)

+* Worset case is an array in reverse order
+* This will give a result of O(n**2)

+* Average case is also quadratic O(n**2)
+* Impractical for sorting large arrays

 ### Stacks